-Five Questions For is GRAY’s weekly candid Q&A session with design industry luminaries around the PNW, in which we delve into all things personal, professional and occasionally humorous.
+Five Questions For is GRAY’s weekly candid Q&A session with design industry luminaries, in which we delve into all things personal, professional and occasionally humorous.

 What are you most looking forward to about working for GRAY magazine?